johmsalas/shake.nvim/README.md

 Hovering the text to change, use `cRn`

 ### Bulk replacement

+Given two pieces of text A and B, it searches for all of A variants (in different string cases or custom functions), and replaces the text using B. It transforms and uses B, according to the target transformation.
+String cases are prioritized over custom Lua functions

 Suppose constant, camel and dash cases were registered under the same command `Subs`.
 Take into account it is possible to setup multiple commands grouping different methods